 Our Mission, Objectives & Community

 Kilachand students pursue majors and minors across the ten undergraduate schools and colleges and the Faculty of Computing and Data Sciences.
-All our first-year students live together in Kilachand Hall, where the College advisors, staff, and directors also have offices.
-Community and co-curricular events that enhance the educational goals of the college are also held in Kilachand Hall, as are the community empowerment spaces of our Circle Series.
-These events offer students opportunities for frequent, informal interactions with faculty and staff.
+All our first-year students live together in Kilachand Hall*, where the College advisors, staff, and directors also have offices.
+Community and co-curricular events that enhance the educational goals of the college are also held in Kilachand Hall, and offer students opportunities for frequent, informal interactions with faculty and staff.

 The students who thrive at Kilachand are intellectually curious and courageous, and they want to put their knowledge to use to benefit their communities.
 We seek students who wish to study an array of subjects across disciplines, as well as focus deeply on their major interests.
 The Kilachand curriculum asks students to use the tools and methods of every academic discipline to understand global challenges and develop practical solutions.
 Through rigorous courses and co-curricular events, students hone their capacity for critical reasoning and effective communication, skills that are crucial to every academic, intellectual, and socially responsible enterprise as well as to that all-important pursuit of shaping an engaged and fulfilling life beyond the university.

 - Students will be exposed to different domains of knowledge and research methods in the arts, sciences, and professional schools and will understand disciplinary differences and similarities as to what constitutes data and knowledge in various fields.